 Since Gilroy is centrally located close to Silicon Valley, San Francisco, and the Central Coast, we make a great “home base” to explore other Northern California attractions.

 Casa de Fruta started out as a roadside fruit stand and today has become a popular destination for travelers from around the world.
-Come to the “Casa” to pick up some fresh-from-the-orchard produce, dine at the 24-hour restaurant, sample award-winning wines from Zanger Vineyards, shop for unique gifts, or even stay a few nights at the RV park.
+Come to the “Casa” to pick up some fresh-from-the-orchard produce, sample award-winning wines from Zanger Vineyards, grab a quick snack or a leisurely meal, shop for unique gifts, or even stay a few nights at the RV park.

 As you stroll through the grounds, you’ll find waterwheels, antique farm machinery, and fruit orchards that evoke a slower, gentler time.
 Young visitors love to ride the miniature locomotive (the “Casa de Choo Choo”) and stop for homemade candy and fresh-baked treats at the Casa de Sweets.

 >> INSIDER’S TIP: Be sure to try the Casa de Fruta 1940 Pilsner beer, specially brewed by Gordon Biersch in tribute to this California landmark!